 4. Contreras-Zárate MJ, Day NL, Ormond DR, Borges VF, Tobet S, Gril B, Steeg P, Cittelly DM.
 Estradiol induces BDNF/TrkB signaling in triple-negative breast cancer to promote brain metastases.
 Oncogene.
 2019 https://doi.org/10.1038/s41388-019-0756

 5. Stumpf PK*, Cittelly DM*, Robin TP, Carlson JA, Sthr KA, Contreras-Zárate MJ, Lai S, Ormond DR, Rusthoven CG, Gaspar LE, Rabinovithc R, Kavanagh B, Liu A, Diamond JR, Kabos PK, Fisher CM.
 Combination of trastuzumab emtansine and stereotactic radiosurgery results in high rates of clinically significant radionecrosis and dysregulation of Aquaporin-4.
 Clin Cancer Res.
 2019 Apr 2. pii: clincanres.2851.2018. doi: 10.1158/1078-0432.CCR-18-2851. *Co-first authors.

 The Cittelly Lab is looking for creative thinkers, innovators, and problem solvers.
 People who can see the “big picture” while being meticulous about details.
 People who makes good use of their time and lab resources and is committed to the success of the lab as it is their own.
 People who are respectful, professional and enjoy working in the lab and with others.
-Please contact Diana.Cittelly@ucdenver.edu for more info.
+Brain metastasis remain a critical need in basic and translational research and we are looking to build the next generation of brain metastases scientists!
+Please contact Diana.Cittelly@cuanschutz.edu for more info.